phonedude/cs533-f24/assignments/Ecker/1/README.md

 # Assignment 1 CS 533 F24
 ## Jim Ecker

-This repository contains all of the code developed while completing commandline workshops in HTML, Javascript, and Node.
+This repository contains all of the code developed while completing commandline workshops in HTML, Javascript, and Node.js.

 ### Files